 How heavy a weight this killing parents ‘custom’!

-However hungry, this eating meat ‘custom ’!
+However hungry, this eating meat ‘tradition’!

 Whose desires for pleasure cause this torture ‘custom’?!

-Whoever engages in these ‘customs’ how awful!
+Whoever engages in these ‘customs’, how awful!

-What depressing sadness is born from this ‘custom’ !
+What depressing sadness is born from this ‘custom’!

-Such selfish, evil-doers of this busy ‘custom’!
+These selfish, evil-doers of this busy ‘custom’!